 Of important note, Blue Eye is also a town of artists.
 Blue Eye has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Blue Eye’s character.

-A relatively large number of people in Blue Eye telecommute to their jobs.
-Overall, about 23.88% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 23.88% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Blue Eye’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-As is often the case in a small town, Blue Eye doesn't have a public transportation system that people use for their commute.
+Blue Eye is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Blue Eye in 2022 was $25,744, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $102,976 for a family of four.